BrioHR/nest-broker/README.md

 When you publish a message, it is sent to a fanout exchange.

 In the background, this module use the `service` option to create specific queues for each consumers.
 And bind them to the exchange.

+The prefetch option in the subscriber decorator is to allow RabbitMQ consume multiples messages at the same time.

 #### Informations about Apache Kafka implementation